The Christmas story

 - Dionysus (or Dionysos), the Greek god of the grape harvest, wine making and wine, ritual madness, and ecstasy.
 A real party goer!
 He was the son of Zeus and was a major Greek savior god who was worshipped by Mycenaeans in Greece and Minoans in Crete.
 He was sometimes included in the list of the 12 Olympian gods.
 6

 - Helios (a.k.a.
 Hyperion or Hyperionides), the personification of the Sun in Greek mythology.
 On a daily basis, he was thought to rise from the East in the form of the sun, driving four horses.
-He disappeared during the evening in the West.
+He disappeared during the evening in the West at sunset.
 7

 - Hercules (a.k.a.
 Heracles), a Greek god.
 He was believed to be the son of Zeus and was known for his strength, and sometimes portrayed as a "muscle-bound buffoon" in Greek comedies.
 8